 In the Orthodox Church, all churches are named after a patronal feast or saint.
 Our small parish in Lexington, Kentucky is one of only two in the entire world named after the Theotokos under the appelation "Panagia Pantovasilissa" (lit.
 All-Holy, All-Ruling).
 We understand this title as a reflection of her role as the new Eve, who unites her will to that of God, thereby becoming the vessel of God, who is the Author of our salvation.
 For the history on why our parish in Lexington decided upon that name, click here.

-We believe, according to the Nicene Creed, that God is the Trinity: Father, Son, and Holy Spirit.
+The Orthodox Church believes, according to the Nicene Creed, that God is the Trinity: Father, Son, and Holy Spirit.
 Though the word "Trinity" is not contained in the Scriptures, the doctrine is.
 We see it in both the Old and New Testaments.
 God creates the cosmos with His Word (Christ, the Logos), who does the will of the Father, as the Holy Spirit hovers over and sanctifies that which is created.

-We believe, according to the teaching of Scripture, the Fathers, and the Councils, that Christ is both Perfect Man and Perfect God.
+The Orthodox Church believes, according to the teaching of Scripture, the Fathers, and the Councils, that Christ is both Perfect Man and Perfect God.
 He possesses two wills, where His human will inerrantly follows His divine will, thereby rectifying the consequence of the fall (i.e. the turning of the will away from God).
 In this sense, Jesus Christ is both a microcosm of our salvation, as well as the vehicle through which we achieve it.
 It is only because Christ is Who He Is that we can become what we were created by Him to be.
 And it is only through Christ that we can be saved.

-Man is a composite being comprised of the body (from the dust of the earth) and soul (the living breath of God).
+The Orthodox Church teaches, in accordance with Scripture, that Man is a composite being comprised of the body (from the dust of the earth) and soul (the living breath of God).
 Man/Woman is created in the image and likeness of God, and is called to enter into a loving and worshipful relationship with Him.
 God created all men and women to be priests of Creation, sanctifying it, and offering it up to Him, that he might sanctify it by His grace, and offer it back to us.

 Salvation is a process of becoming by God's grace what He is in His nature.
 We cannot merit it, but neither are we passive participants.
 Since God created us to be in relationship with Him, he wishes us to participate with Him in the process of our salvation.
 Our participation consists of receiving that grace which He freely offers, and aligning our will with His.
 It is a process that comprises an active faith, manifested by good works; a lifelong prayerful dialogue, both private and corporate; and the frequent reception of the Lord's ultimate gift, the Eucharist, which is His Body and Blood.
 God asks us to particpate with him not because He needs us, but rather because He wants us.